Safeguarding

 How can I get more support for child and myself?

 The school has a FLO, short for Family Liaison Officer, and an Assistant FLO.
 They can support with a wide range of concerns or issues that you or your child maybe experiencing.
 They can offer support and advice on a range of parenting topics.
 You may find it helpful to talk things through and seek their advice.
 The FLO will also be able to signpost you to specialised support available locally.
-If you would like to make contact with the FLO, please feel free to stop in to the front office and request a call back from them.
-You are also able contact them directly via the FLO mobile number 07851087678
+If you would like to make contact with the FLO or assistant FLO, please feel free to stop in to the front office and request a call back from them.
+You are also able contact them directly via the FLO mobile number 07851087678 and the Assistant FLO number 07903 750691.

 You may wish to be referred by the school to Early Help services.
 Early Help workers look to support families for short periods of time, normally 6-10 weeks.
 Early help services can be delivered to parents, children or whole families, but their main focus is to improve outcomes for children.
 For example, services may help parents who are living in difficult circumstances provide a safe and loving environment for their child.
 Or, if a child is displaying concerning behaviour, early help practitioners might work with the child and their parents to find out the reasons for the child's behaviour and put strategies in place to help keep them safe and support their wellbeing.
 Early Help services will work alongside your school together.